holidaycheck/tech-blog/_posts/2017-06-09-how-we-found-a-memory-leak.markdown

 Our team built a Node.js application that is responsible for synchronizing logs from an external service provider to our internal log pooling system (Google Stackdriver Logs).
 Let's call this application `sync-logs-to-stackdriver`.

 To make it simple, the job periodically checks if there are new logs available in the external system.
-If that’s the case it syncs them to Stackdriver.
+If that is the case it syncs them to Stackdriver.
 If not, it waits a short amount of time and then checks again for new logs.

 In our internal container infrastructure, we have two instances of this service running: